What is a Reposit and why is it different to a standard tenancy deposit?

 Tenants who pass referencing checks or who have a referenced guarantor are eligible for Reposit.

 If you receive DSS or if you are a student with no credit score you can still use Reposit, however you will need to obtain a satisfactory guarantor to pass referencing on your behalf.

 How long does a Reposit last for?

-Up to 12 months, but it can be extended after this period for an additional £30 every 12 months.
+Up to 12 months, but it can be extended after this period for an additional £30 every 12 months, which is split between the number of tenants in the property.

 What’s the process if there are damages at the end of the tenancy?

 What happens if I dispute the end-of-tenancy charges?

 If you don’t agree with the charges raised, the case is sent to arbitration via a third party company with over ten years’ experience in dispute resolution working for the deposit schemes.

 Evidence is collected from both parties (copies of the check-out report, inventory, photographic evidence etc.) and the arbiter aims to have a decision within 14 days.
 This decision is final and Reposit has no influence over this decision.